athackst/vscode-ament-task-provider/CONTRIBUTING.md

 ### Install your extension

 - To create your extension package run `vsce package`
-- To start using your extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.
+- To start using your extension with Visual Studio Code

+  `code --install-extension ament-task-provider-0.1.5.vsix`

 - To share your extension with the world, read on <https://code.visualstudio.com/docs> about publishing an extension.

 ## Any contributions you make will be under the Apache Software License